MCT-master/mct-master.github.io/_posts/2021-02-18-joni-stress-less.md

 The heart is one of the most important parts of the body.
 It is not by chance that it was already studied during the ancient times, for example by Aristotle (The History of the Heart, n.d.).
 Since William Harvey’s discovery in the 17th century, there have been even more interests in studying the heart (Ribatti, 2009).
 One of the interesting features of the heart is the heart rates.
 The heart rate is an important indication of the status of a person’s health, and there have been efforts to show how the heart rate could be entrained to acoustic stimulus (Saperston, 1993).
 More recently, fast paced music was shown to entrain the heart rate (Hong et al., 2011).
 However, these outcomes have been debated and experimentally illustrated (drum beats were used as a stimulus) that there is no strong relationship between acoustic stimulus and heart rate (Mütze et al., 2018).
 Before we settle on that, it is also important to note that the fetal heart was able to be entrained to the mother’s heart rate through the fetal auditory system (Ivanov et al., 2009).
 Perhaps, the studies where unnatural stimulus was used, such as complex and fast paced music and drum strokes, should be re-evaluated against experimental studies where more natural acoustic stimulus (i.e., heartbeat) was used.
 To the best of our knowledge, there has not been a study where real heartbeats or realistically simulated heartbeats through (either recordings or artificially constructed through audio programming) were used to entrain the heart rates.

 This is where Stress-less comes in as an audio environment and therapeutic device where users can tune into the desired pace and sounding heartbeats.
 The audio parameters will give the user control to manipulate the pace and certain qualities/characteristics of the audio.
 It first collects the heart rate from the user remotely with a video processing and plays back heartbeats at the rate according to the captured data.
 The pace gradually changes towards the desired (e.g., resting- or energized-state) heart rate.
-This is developed and aimed to be used as a therapeutic device privately and also with health professionals in their practice, preferably with full-range loudspeakers for more effective entertainment.
+This is developed and aimed to be used as a therapeutic device privately and also with health professionals in their practice, preferably with full-range loudspeakers for more effective entrainment.

 ##### 1.2 The timeline and overall plan